babak4/OneMillionDocs/README.md

     - -s, --message-size - Default value: 100 (Bytes)
     - -n, --number-of-messages - Default value: 1,000,000 (hence, "OneMillionDocs")
     - -c, --upload-results-to-gcp - accepts bucket name.
 No default values; i.e. will not attempt to upload the results into GCP bucket unless explicitly mentioned.
+- The ~/OneMillionDocs/main.py (and therefore the test suite script) will shutdown the server after the test.

 **Update (02-APR-19)**:
 - Adding a stand-alone Python application (See terraform/files/loader)